NiklasRosenstein/python-builddsl/README.md

 ## Under the hood

-Kahmi comes with a simple cli that allows you to run any Kahmi script, but given the limited ability to override the root context object it is expected that it does not serve much use outside of debugging and development.
+craftr comes with a simple cli that allows you to run any craftr script, but given the limited ability to override the root context object it is expected that it does not serve much use outside of debugging and development.

-    $ python -m kahmi.dsl examples/hello.kmi
+    $ python -m craftr.dsl examples/hello.kmi

-Using the `-E` option, you can retrieve the Python code that a Kahmi file is transpiled to.
-This is especially useful to understand how Kahmi constructs are converted into Python.
+Using the `-E` option, you can retrieve the Python code that a craftr file is transpiled to.
+This is especially useful to understand how craftr constructs are converted into Python.
 Below are some
 examples:

 ```python